5 Diseases That Cause Dysphagia. Causes, Mechanisms, and Recovery

-Today in this article, we will break down the most common diseases that cause dysphagia, explaining why these conditions affect swallowing function and how to recognize early warning signs in someone who is ill.
+In this article, we will break down the most common diseases that cause dysphagia, why it happens, the recovery time, and how to notice the signs.
+Read more.

 1. Stroke